zagnox/AlbCrypt/README.md

 AlbCrypt is an open-source, python ransomware Proof-of-Concept.
 This project is young and incomplete so there may be bugs and errors.
 Minor tests have been conducted to ensure there are no syntax errors and the script runs.

-AlbCrypt eshte nje python ransomware me burim te hapur si konecpt prove.
+AlbCrypt eshte nje python ransomware me burim te hapur si koncept prove.
 Ky projekt eshte fillestar dhe i paperfunduar dhe mund te kete probleme te vogla.
 Disa teste jane kryer per tu siguruar qe nuk ka gabime ne sintakse dhe qe kodi ekzekutohet.

 **WARNING!
 If run, this script can encrypt files.
 Make sure you run it in a safe environment (e.g. virtual machine).**

 **KUJDES!
-Nese ekzekutohet, ky kod mund te enkriptoje files.
+Nese ekzekutohet, ky kod mund te enkriptoje filet tuaja.
 Sigurohuni qe te eksperimentoni ne nje ambient te sigurt (p.sh makineri virtuale)**

 ## Usage